archivesspace/archivesspace/docs/slate/source/index.md

 __Parameters__

     Integer id -- The ID of the record

-	JSONModel(:digital_object_component) <request body> -- The updated record
+    <a href='#jsonmodel-digital_object_component'>JSONModel(:digital_object_component)</a> -- request body -- The updated record

     Integer repo_id -- The Repository ID -- The Repository must exist

 __Returns__